 Account manager(s) – University faculty and/or staff member(s) designated by a unit to oversee all OUSMA operations, including but not limited to, account content and engagement and policy compliance.
 Students are not authorized to be account managers.

-Main social media accounts – The University of Alabama social media accounts run by the Division of Strategic Communication.
+Main social media accounts – The University of Alabama social media accounts run by the Division of Strategic Communications.
 See the University’s main social media accounts listed here.

 Official University social media account(s) (OUSMA) – social media accounts created for use in a professional communications or marketing capacity and representing a University unit.